BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group.md

   - certain accounts actively monitor their targets
   - many appear to be interconnected through shared followers or those they follow

-  # #1 type of accounts: Star - SuperStar
+  # #1 Type of accounts: Star - "SuperStar"

   Among the most significant accounts, it has been observed that those featuring images with the number one, golden spikes, and stars appear to function as nodes or clusters.
 Considering the context of the actor, it is possible that these accounts, which have many followers, are used to monitor the activities of
     "lower-tier" entities.
 Additionally, since these accounts may serve as intelligence units, they could be essential for coordinating attacks and assessing the effectiveness of the units involved in the campaigns

 - Role as Nodes or Clusters: The repeated use of symbols representing leadership or dominance (like gold stars and medals) suggests that these accounts may act as central nodes within a network.
 They could play a strategic role by gathering followers and acting as influential points within broader networks.
 These central accounts could be used to coordinate or observe the actions of associated or subordinate accounts (“lower-tier” entities) by directing their activity and gathering information.

 - Usernames and Roles: Usernames continue to focus on common developer keywords like “Full Stack Developer,” “AI Engineer,” “Super Dev,” and various references to technology stacks or roles.

+- Campaing association: The term "SuperStar" has been coined for a campaign targeting GitHub accounts linked to fake developers, as many of these accounts—often using specific images—are associated with activities of the North Korean APT group, Lazarus.

+- It has been observed that these suspicious GitHub accounts are followed by or follow many other accounts that form a network likely associated with the activities of the North Korean APT group, Lazarus.
+If not directly connected, these "SuperStar" accounts may appear among the followers or followed accounts within two or three degrees of separation from the suspicious account.

+- Additionally, in the following repository, a screenshot of a group member possibly reveals the use of "SuperStar" in the computer's name, further underscoring the relevance of this term: https://github.com/orgs/Finalgoal231/discussions/69

 ![image](https://github.com/user-attachments/assets/d47f1342-8af9-4cd0-8ed1-57cccf600939)

- # #2 type of accounts: AI-generated images or avatars
+ # #2 Type of accounts: AI-generated images or avatars

  Many profiles use AI-generated images or avatars, which may be intentionally chosen to obscure the user's identity or add visual appeal.